-RESUMING A RACE
+42) RESUMING A RACE

-156) The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors, in all cases at least ten minutes warning will be given.

-Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning.

-When the five minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane.
-Any car which does not have all its wheels fully fitted at the five minute signal must start the race from the back of the grid or the pit lane.
+- 42.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors, in all cases at least ten minutes warning will be given. - 42.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 42.3 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane or on the grid during a further race suspension.
+Any car which does not have all its wheels fully fitted at the three minute signal must start the race from the back of the grid or the pit lane.
 Under these circumstances a marshal holding a yellow flag will prevent the car (or cars) from leaving the grid until all cars able to do so have crossed the red flag line.